Robert Michels

 Robert Michels ([ˈmɪçəls]; 9 January 1876 – 3 May 1936) was a German-born Italian sociologist who contributed to elite theory by describing the political behavior of intellectual elites.
 He belonged to the Italian school of elitism.
-He is best known for his book Political Parties, published in 1911, which contains a description of the "iron law of oligarchy."
-He was a friend and disciple of Max Weber, Werner Sombart and Achille Loria.
+He is known best for his book Political Parties, published in 1911, which contains a description of the "iron law of oligarchy".

-Politically, he moved from the Social Democratic Party of Germany to the Italian Socialist Party, adhering to the Italian revolutionary syndicalist wing and later to Italian Fascism, which he saw as a more democratic form of socialism.
-His ideas provided the basis of moderation theory which delineates the processes through which radical political groups are incorporated into the existing political system.
+Michels was a friend and disciple of Max Weber, Werner Sombart, and Achille Loria.
+Politically, he transitioned from the Social Democratic Party of Germany to the Italian Socialist Party, endorsing the Italian revolutionary syndicalist group and later Italian fascism.
+His ideas provided the basis of moderation theory, which specifies the processes by which radical political groups are incorporated into an existing political system.

 Early life and education

-Michels born to a wealthy German family, studied in England, Paris (at the Sorbonne), and at universities in Munich, Leipzig (1897), Halle (1898), and Turin.
-He became a socialist while teaching at the Protestant University of Marburg and became active in the Social Democratic Party of Germany for whom he was an unsuccessful candidate in the 1903 German federal election.
-In Italy, he associated with Italian revolutionary syndicalism, a leftist branch of the Italian Socialist Party (PSI).
+Michels was born to a wealthy German family in Cologne, Germany on January 9, 1876.
+He studied in England, Paris (at the Sorbonne), and at universities in Munich, Leipzig (1897), Halle (1898), and Turin.
+He became a socialist while teaching at the Protestant University of Marburg and became active in the Social Democratic Party of Germany, running as an unsuccessful candidate in the 1903 German federal election.
+In Italy, he associated with Italian revolutionary syndicalism, an anarchist branch of the Italian Socialist Party (PSI).
 He left both parties in 1907.